 The pharaoh Amenhotep III lived during the period of the New Kingdom from 1570 until 1069 B.C in which Egypt became a country of international power and wealth.
 His father left him a stable empire while being only twelve years old.
 He married Tiye, who was given the title “Great Royal Wife”.
-This title wasn’t even given to Amenhotep’s mother, which reflect the greatness of Pharaoh Amenhotep and his wife Tiye as married couples.
-He had a splendid vision of the land that can be witnessed through the 250 buildings, temples, steles, and statuaries that he built during his wonderful reign period.
+This title wasn’t even given to Amenhotep’s mother, which reflects the greatness of Pharaoh Amenhotep and his wife Tiye as married couples.
+He had a splendid vision of the land that can be witnessed through the 250 buildings, temples, steles, and statuaries that he built during his wonderful reign.
 One of his mesmerizing palaces is the palace at Malkata that is located on the west bank of the Nile near Thebes.
-This astonishing place contains many rooms, a festival hall, gardens, a lot of libraries, kitchens, conference rooms, and Amun Temple.
+This astonishing place contains many rooms, a festival hall, gardens, a lot of libraries, kitchens, conference rooms, and Amun temple.

 Colossi of Memnon symbolize the rule of the king over Egypt.
 The three figures in the statues, Amenhotep III, his wife Tiye, and his mother Mutemwiya are all symbols of rebirth.
 They have withstood all the natural disasters that they faced.

-While being in Luxor, you definitely have to visit the remarkable Colossi of Memnon to be able to see the greatness of the Ancients through our Egypt tour packages or Nile cruises presented by “Egypt Tours Portal”.
+While being in Luxor, you definitely have to visit the remarkable Colossi of Memnon to be able to see the greatness of the Ancients through our Egypt tour packages or Nile river cruises presented by “Egypt Tours Portal”.